createthis/createthis_vr_ui/README.md

 # Platform Custom Defines

-To add a *Platform custom #define* in Unity, go to `File -> Build Settings -> Other Settings -> Scripting Define Symbols`.
+To add a *Platform custom #define* in Unity:
+1. Navigate to `File -> Build Settings -> Other Settings -> Scripting Define Symbols`.
-Append your custom define to the list.
+1. Append your custom define to the list.
 Make sure you press ENTER after typing the define or it won't save.
-Also, you may want to exit Unity and delete your Library folder in order to force Unity to recompile all scripts using the new custom define.
+1. You may want to exit Unity and delete your Library folder in order to force Unity to recompile all scripts using the new custom define.

 See https://docs.unity3d.com/Manual/PlatformDependentCompilation.html for more info.